Music Science: research projects and scholarships

 is now a researcher in the French CNRS and has been back twice

 came to do experimental studies both for her masters and doctorate.

 Botros sometimes takes a 'sabbatical' from the world of industry

 to come back to the lab.

-Of our postdocs, Alex Tarnopolsky went into industry, Maëva Garnier and Nathalie Henrich are now researchers in the French CNRS and André Almeida is a university lecturer in Le Mans (but currently visiting us) and Henri Boutin is doing a postdoc at IRCAM in France.
+Of our postdocs, Alex Tarnopolsky went into industry, Maëva Garnier and Nathalie Henrich are now researchers in the French CNRS, André Almeida is a university lecturer in Le Mans (but currently visiting us) and Henri Boutin is doing a postdoc at IRCAM in France.

 Acknowledgements.
 Our research is supported by the Australian

 Research Council, as well as by the industrial collaborators and

 musicians who are acknowledged on the pages concerning the relevant